Skip to content

 Note

-In this example, we demonstrated a token transfer from the Avalanche Fuji TestNet to the Celo Alfajores TestNet.
-We sent two units of USDC TestNet tokens using the token contract address 0x5425890298aed601595a70ab815c96711a31bc65.
+In this example, we demonstrated a token transfer from the Avalanche Fuji Testnet to the Celo Alfajores Testnet.
+We sent two units of USDC Testnet tokens using the token contract address 0x5425890298aed601595a70ab815c96711a31bc65.
 You can replace these details with those relevant to your project or use the same for testing purposes.

 Resources